Kawasaki C-2: Sales efforts

+A Japanese C-2 being deployed to the 2019 Australian International Airshow for promotion.

 Kawasaki has been reportedly keen to seek sales of the C-2 to overseas customers in addition to the domestic market.
 In the strategic airlift role, the C-2 is one of only a few aircraft in production that can perform its role; others include the Airbus A400M Atlas and the Ilyushin Il-76, and thus has few competitors on the world market.
 In response to plans by the Japanese government to lower historic defense export restrictions, Kawasaki began actively promoting the C-2 to foreign customers in 2015.

 The C-2 appeared at the Dubai Airshow in November 2017.

 In July 2018 a C-2 appeared at the Royal International Air Tattoo.

-In February 2019, a C-2 appeared at the Australian International Airshow and was pitched to the Royal New Zealand Air Force for its Future Air Mobility Capability (FAMC) program, which is slated to replace New Zealand's fleet of C-130H aircraft.
-In June 2019 the Royal New Zealand Air Force selected the C-130J-30 Super Hercules to replace its C-130H fleet.

-On November 18, 2021, the C-2 was promoted at the Dubai Airshow to interested countries, including the UAE.